mitibhat/jenkinsexample/README.md

 Had specified the branch as */master...
 Changed to */main webhook changed the content type enabled reverse proxy compatibility in Jenkins
+This last step enabled ngRok setting as ngRok http 62853